Carlos Andrés Pérez: First presidency

 In the international arena, Pérez supported democratic and progressive causes in Latin America and the world.
 He reestablished diplomatic relations with Cuba and submitted a resolution to the Organization of American States (OAS) that would have lifted economic sanctions against the country.
 He opposed the Somoza and Augusto Pinochet dictatorships and played a crucial role in the finalizing of the agreement for the transfer of the Panama Canal from American to Panamanian control.
 In 1975, with Mexican President Luis Echeverría, he founded SELA, the Latin American Economic System, created to foster economic cooperation and scientific exchange between the nations of Latin America.
 He also supported the democratization process in Spain, as he brought Felipe González, who was living in exile, back to Spain in a private flight and thus strengthened the Spanish Socialist Workers Party (PSOE).
 Additionally, he negotiated a treaty with the USSR that called for the USSR to supply oil to Venezuela's Spanish market in exchange for Venezuela supplying the Soviet market in Cuba.

-Towards the end of his first term in office, Pérez's reputation was tarnished by accusations of excessive, and disorderly, government spending.
+Towards the end of his first term in office, Pérez's faced criticism for excessive government spending.
 His administration was often referred to as Saudi Venezuela for its grandiose and extravagant ambitions.
 In addition, there were allegations of corruption and trafficking of influence, often involving members of Pérez's intimate circle, such as his mistress Cecilia Matos, or financiers and businessmen who donated to his election campaign, known as the "Twelve Apostles".
 A well-publicized rift with his former mentor Betancourt and disgruntled members of AD all pointed to the fading of Pérez's political standing.
 By the 1978 elections, there was a sense among many citizens that the influx of petrodollars after 1973 had not been properly managed.
 The country was importing 80% of all foodstuffs consumed.
 Agricultural production was stagnant.
 The national debt had skyrocketed.
 And whilst per capita income had increased and prosperity was evident in Caracas and other major cities, the country was also more expensive and a significant minority of Venezuelans were still mired in poverty.
 This malaise led to the defeat of AD at the polls by the opposition Social Christian Party.
 The newly elected president, Luis Herrera Campíns, famously stated in his inaugural speech that he was "inheriting a mortgaged country."